Jumanah Rizk and Delta Light

-The spatial installation would exhibit a monolithic, raw outdoor landscape seating.
+The spatial installation exhibited a monolithic, raw outdoor landscape seating.
 Using compressed sand and earth that is sourced locally as an environmentally conscious material that is energy efficient.
-It is a durable cast material that is natural, non-toxic, non-polluting and ‘breathes’.
+It was a durable cast material that is natural, non-toxic, non-polluting and ‘breathes’.
 Stacked on top of a platform that alternates the ground material for a heightened experience of an outdoor, landscape seating, with gravel and vegetated pockets.

-The installation is a tactile exploration for those wandering through the design exhibitions to grab a coffee and take a moment reflecting outdoors, with a reminder of the environment and its potentialities.
+The installation was a tactile exploration for those wandering through the design exhibitions to grab a coffee and take a moment reflecting outdoors, with a reminder of the environment and its potentialities.

 For better web experience, please use the website in portrait mode